In a personal communication, Vincent Van Wyk has called my

 colloquial for 'it's obvious that she is Irish'."
 Sam Slote too

-Lord Roberts, who was born in India to Anglo-Irish parents: "He
+to Lord Roberts, who was born in India to Anglo-Irish parents:

 unmistakably Irish'."

-None of these three commentators shows how the figurative
+None of these commentators makes any effort to explain how

-meaning might mesh with a coherent understanding of Molly's
+the figurative meaning might mesh with a coherent

-looked Irish, and why would she recall one occasion "when" she
+that she looked Irish, and why would she recall one occasion

-"had" it?
-People normally think of others having a certain
+"when" she "had" it?
+People normally think of others having a

-ethnic look, not themselves, and if she thinks she had the
+certain ethnic look, not themselves, and if she thinks she had

-look of the Irish when she sang at the concert, does that mean
+the look of the Irish when she sang at the concert, does that

-she has since lost it?
-Still another implausibility is that,
+mean she has since lost it?
+Still another implausibility is

-as Raleigh admits, this would be the only time in the novel
+that, as Raleigh admits, this would be the only time in the

-when Molly is said to appear distinctively Irish: she has a
+novel when Molly is said to appear distinctively Irish: a

-dark complexion that makes her look exotic.
-The difficulties
+Spanish Jew, she has a dark complexion that makes her look

-singer on the stage would make them support English aggression
+an Irish-looking singer on the stage would make them support

 But perhaps Raleigh supposes that the phrase connects not